satakagi/OnStep-JUWEI-17/ASSEMBLY_GUIDE.md

 c.
 USB Serial IC (CH340):
 The PCB pattern for the USB-to-Serial converter is designed for the CH340G, which typically requires an external crystal and its load capacitors.
 However, I successfully used a CH340C, which does not require these external components.
 (My assembly photos reflect this, showing an absent crystal and its capacitors).

 d.
 LED Current-Limiting Resistors:
-The resistor values for the LEDs in the schematic are approximate.
-Choose appropriate resistor values based on your selected LEDs' forward voltage and desired brightness to ensure proper operation and prevent overcurrent.
+The resistor values for the LEDs were transcribed directly from the original author's schematic.
+I have set them to allow approximately 7mA of current to flow to each LED.

+**Note on Recommended Values:** While the schematic provides initial values, for optimal brightness (assuming red LEDs with ~1.9V forward voltage) and safe operation, the following resistor values are recommended:

+* **D2 PWR (Power Indicator):** Change R18 to **470Ω** (from 10KΩ) for ~6.6mA current from 5V.
+* **D3 DRV (Drive Indicator):** Change R19 to **220Ω** (from 10KΩ) for ~6.4mA current from 3.3V.

 e.
 Camera Shot Circuit:
-The camera shot control circuit is directly transplanted from the original design but has not been tested with this board.
-Use this functionality at your own discretion.
+The camera shot control circuit has been tested and confirmed to work with this board.

+**Note on Recommended Values:** The schematic specifies R17 as 1KΩ.
+However, through personal testing, a **green indicator LED was found to work reliably with a 33Ω resistor**, producing a reasonable brightness.
+This suggests the specific green LED used has a lower forward voltage than typical datasheet values.
+A red indicator LED in series with the PC817's internal LED (total forward voltage ~3.1V) would also work, but for more reliable operation with a standard green LED, it is recommended to test with a resistor value in the range of **33Ω to 47Ω**.

 f.
 External Battery Backup (RTC):
 The battery backup for the RTC is external.
 A standard coin cell (such as CR2032) holder should be connected to the designated connector on the board.

 g.
 Buzzer (TonePin):
 The board includes a footprint for a buzzer connected to the TonePin.
 OnStep firmware supports both passive (piezo speaker type) and active buzzers, with selection often configurable in Config.h.
 For this board, I have successfully tested with a passive piezo type buzzer.